 No pets of our own, our son and his family who live on our property have a German shepherd/Belgian Malinois who is like our own.
 Was raised on a diary farm.

 Home base is currently in Dahlonega, GA.
-I was born and raised in on a dairy farm in Kentucky till 25, we moved to southwest Florida for 13 years and then moved to northern Georgia mountains where we have been for the last 29 years.
+I was born and raised on a dairy farm in Kentucky.
+Worked mainly construction jobs after getting married.
+In the late 70s we moved to southwest Florida for 13 years and then moved to northeast Georgia mountains where we have been for the last 29 years.

 2017 Keystone Cougar Lite 30' long, has one small slide and one 12' slide on drivers side.
 30 amp.
 Tow vehicle is 2019 Chevrolet Silverado crew cap standard bed, about 21' in length.